TsaiLintung/easyrd/README.md

 # easyrd - Regression Discontinuity Made Easy

 **easyrd** is a one-line solution for Regression Discontinuity analysis and its standard checks.
-It is mostly a wrapper around the **rdrobust** package to facilitate the procedured recommended in [Cattaneo](https://www.cambridge.org/core/elements/abs/practical-introduction-to-regression-discontinuity-designs/F04907129D5C1B823E3DB19C31CAB905) (2019).
+It is mostly a wrapper around the **rdrobust** package to facilitate the procedures recommended in [Cattaneo](https://www.cambridge.org/core/elements/abs/practical-introduction-to-regression-discontinuity-designs/F04907129D5C1B823E3DB19C31CAB905) (2019).

 # Installation